 Biology Major

-The BS in Biology curriculum begins with a core of courses that presents the fundamentals of the life sciences, both in concept and methodology.
-After completing the core, students take a distribution of upper division courses with at least one course in each of the three major areas of biology.
+The BS in Biology provides students the ability to customize their academic pathway within the major to prepare them for admission to professional programs in healthcare (e.g., Medical, Dental, Veterinary, Nursing, PT, etc.) and graduate schools (e.g., research, education, etc.) as well as entering the job market directly following graduation.
+The curriculum begins with a core of courses that presents the fundamentals of the life sciences, both in concept and methodology.
+After completing the core, students take a distribution of upper division courses with at least one course in each of the three major areas of biology (cellular, systemic, and super-organismic).
 This distribution strategy insures that all students have broad exposure to an extensive range of topics including cell and molecular biology, microbiology, genetics, plant biology, evolution, physiology, ecology, environmental biology, and animal behavior.
-The curriculum provides appropriate training for students seeking admission to professional and graduate schools and those who wish to enter the job market directly following graduation.

-The faculty of the Department of Biology view teaching as the primary mission of both the Department and the University.
-In addition, Biology faculty are involved in high caliber scientific research.
-The interplay between teaching and research, and the involvement of students in faculty research strengthens the Biology curriculum.
-One of the most important qualities of the Department is the opportunity for undergraduates to participate in faculty research.
+The faculty of the Department of Biology view teaching as their primary mission, however, Biology faculty are also involved in high caliber scientific research.
+The interplay between teaching and research strengthens the Biology curriculum.
+One of the most important aspects of the Department's offerings is the opportunity for undergraduates to participate in these research programs.
 This mentor-student relationship involves the design and execution of experiments, and is a very enriching learning experience.
-Students can work with faculty as volunteers, for academic credit, or for pay during the summer months.
-The research done by students often leads to publications and presentations at national and regional conferences.
-Whatever the career plans, students are encouraged to seriously consider participating in undergraduate research.
-Up to two semesters of research may be counted as biology electives.
+Students can work with faculty as volunteers, for academic credit towards the major, or for pay during the summer months.
+The research done by students often leads to publications and presentations at regional and national conferences.
+Whatever their career plans, students are encouraged to seriously consider participating in undergraduate research.

 The Department of Biology also has a small but strong graduate program that leads to either a MS or a MA degree in biology.
 The MA degree is primarily designed for post-graduates who are working or wishing to improve their credentials for professional school.
 The MS degree requires the development and presentation of a thesis based on original research.
-This degree is more appropriate for full-time students wishing to engage in research as part of a career or as a prelude to graduate training at the doctoral level.
+Students starting as undergraduates in the major may also consider completing a masters degree and their undergraduate degree in five years, with the Department's 4+1 program.
+The MS degrees are more appropriate for full-time students wishing to engage in research as part of a career or as a prelude to graduate training at the doctoral level.
 Students in the MS program may be eligible for a teaching assistantship that provides a tuition scholarship and stipend.
 The presence of diverse and engaged graduate students enhances both faculty research and the academic experience for undergraduate students.

-Outcome 2.1: Students will be able to design an experiment, operate basic laboratory equipment, reduce and present data that includes the interpretation of statistical tests.
+Goal 4: Students will be able to design an experiment, operate basic laboratory equipment, reduce, statistically analyze, and present data in graphical, written or oral formats.

 Cornerstone Core Curriculum Requirements